 Urinary Tract Infection, Bladder Stones, and Bladder Sludge

 I lumped these three together because if one present, often another is as well.

-A urinary tract infection (UTI) usually responds to antibiotics and can be caused by bladder stones and/or bladder sludge when stones form in the kidney and travel down to the bladder.
+A urinary tract infection (UTI) usually responds to antibiotics.
+It can be caused by bladder stones and/or bladder sludge when stones form in the kidney and travel down to the bladder.

-It is easier to treat in females than males because female have the ability to flush out a stone from the bladder into the urethra and out of their body with a urine stream, quite often undetected by us.
+It is easier to treat in females than males because females can flush out a stone from the bladder into the urethra and out of their body with a urine stream, quite often undetected by us.
 In some cases, a small stone can become lodged in the urethra and can be felt with your fingers.
 Those are easy to remove for a veterinarian.
 Male guinea pigs are sadly a little more complicated.
-Their urethral opening is not large enough to let stones pass and often the only permanent solution is a stone removal surgery.
-The most common indication of a bladder stone is your guinea pig hunching over and squealing in pain when urinating.
+Their urethral opening is not large enough to let stones pass, and often the only permanent solution is a stone removal surgery.
+The most typical indication of a bladder stone is your guinea pig hunching over and squealing in pain when urinating.

 The condition is easily recognizable with females.
 The fur around their bottom area should never be wet.
-Check for any wetness and also check for dry or damp clumping of hair right underneath their private parts.
-If you gently pull on a piece of the clumped hair and it comes out easily then it is likely caused by the acid in the urine due to an interrupted urine stream that made urine trickle onto the skin due to one of the three above.
+Check for any wetness and check for dry or damp clumping of hair underneath their private parts.
+Suppose you gently pull on a piece of the clumped hair, and it comes out quickly.
+In that case, it is likely caused by the acid in the urine.
+The interrupted urine stream made urine trickle onto the skin due to one of the three reasons above.
 Treatment includes surgery, subcutaneous fluid to try and flush out the stone, antibiotics, and pain killers.